seanslma/maki/DevOps/ Prometheus/Prometheus.md

 #  Prometheus
 https://prometheus.io/docs/introduction/overview/

+Prometheus is a monitoring system that is designed to be scalable, flexible, and easy to use.
+It can collect metrics from all parts of the Kubernetes cluster, and it provides a unified view of the health of the system.

 ## how to run
 download the binary file into a folder and setup the config using yaml. then run `prometheus --config.file=prometheus.yml`